 If you were applying for a job in marketing, then having a certifications section that looks like this would be a great addition to your application.

 Officially certified in the use of:

 It doesn’t need to be long, but quickly showing the hiring manager that you took the time to study and pass these online tests is a really strong mark of character.

 In lieu of traditional work experience, you’re certainly able to lean on the skills you’ve picked up from any personal projects you might have.

 Bands you’ve been in, blogs you’ve started, YouTube channels you run — if you’ve got anything like this that you actively do now or have done in the past, think about if it can display your skills to an employer.

-- Built my own blog on WordPress to write about my travels, my passions and life in general
+- Built my own blog on WordPress to write about my travels, passions, and life in general

 - Learned how to market content as well as write it to a high standard